 Google Chrome: In the case of Google Chrome, one issue that bothers everyone mainly is RAM consumption.
 Google Chrome utilizes massive RAM when running.
 Even the background extension sucks a lot of Rams though they are not being used.
 I can say that Google Chrome is not great regarding RAM management.

-Google Chrome V/S Mozilla Firefox: Both these browsers are performing to their highest potential to give high speed and better performance.
+Google Chrome vs. Mozilla Firefox: Both these browsers are performing to their highest potential to give high speed and better performance.
 When we see Chrome vs. Firefox, they are nearly at the same level.
 Firefox is better at load management and has less RAM consumption.
 Along with this, Firefox also provides ultra-fast responses and opportunities to multitask.

 In this case, with better RAM management functionality, the browser Firefox has done a better job.
 It provides more diversity to the user.
 In the end, Firefox’s versatility enabled it to victory in speed and performance.

-Privacy and Security
+Built-in User Privacy and Network Security

 After dealing with the speed and performance concerns, it is time to check their ability to protect privacy and security tasks.
 We quickly spend 6-7 hours a day on the internet, and in that period, we mainly dedicate it to web browsers and apps.
 So, checking the web browser’s security status is essential and crucial.